 In tidal rivers and coves like those surrounding Arrowsic, SLR and storm surge are predicted to increase erosion in salt marshes.
 These valuable ecosystems serve as nurseries for many ecologically and economically important marine species in Maine, and these disruptions may impact their life cycles.
+Salt marshes are valuable ecosystems that serve as nurseries for many ecologically and economically important marine species.
+Any disruption to the marsh could impact the life cycle and population of these species.
+As SLR and storm surge increase, there is predicted to be increased erosion in and around salt marshes, which will impact this ecosystem.

-The valuable habitat and ecosystem services of marshes may be impacted by increased inundation, which will negatively affect the ability of Arrowsic and its ecosystems to adapt to rising seas.
-Where marshes are unable to migrate inland, they may be converted to open water.
+The valuable habitat and ecosystem services of marshes may be impacted by increased inundation, which will negatively affect the ability of Arrowsic and its ecosystems to adapt to a rising sea level.
+In places where marshes are unable to migrate inland, they may be converted to open water, resulting in a loss of marsh land.
 The impacts of the eroded sediment on mudflat ecosystems are not well known.
 33